 - With the garage door open, you won’t be able to inspect the springs.
 Broken springs is one of the most common garage door problems.
 Once you’ve eliminated everything else, broken springs are most likely the culprit.

 Most noteworthy, we do not recommend trying to fix the door assembly yourself.
 The cables and springs are under a great deal of pressure and can pose serious risk to your body and your property.
-Closing the door by hand could be dangerous.
+And, closing the door by hand could be dangerous.
 Your garage door weighs a lot, and a broken assembly means there is no tension to slow it down as it crashes to the ground.
-Once you close it, it will be equally dangerous and difficult to open.
+So, once you close it, it will be equally dangerous and difficult to open.
 If it’s not a simple fix, call a professional garage door repair service for help.